ropensci/NLMR/cran-comments.md

 ## Updated package

-This update adds more functionality to the package and provides some additional bug fixes.
+This update fixes an error on CRAN and has small updates.

 ## Test environments